About Cochrane

 Since 1992, more than 30,000 people have worked to write the sytematic "Cochrane Reviews" and these are the main product of Cochrane.
 Systematic reviews are texts in which all clinical studies are combined into a topic (for example, the efficiency of echinacea for colds).
 All clinical trials found on one subject are analyzed and summarized, thus forming a broad data base upon which the effectivenes san dharms of health interventions can be easily assessed and judged.

 These Cochrane Reviews are stored in an electronic library - The Cochrane Library - which is published on the Internet at www.cochranelibrary.com.
-By now, there are 6700 of these texts.
 The Cochrane Library is subject to subscription charges, however, there are "abstracts" (short summaries for professionals with medical training) and "Plain Language Summaries" for patients/lay persons, both of which are available free of cost.

 The authors of Cochrane reviews usually come from different countries and disciplines.
 Cochrane reviews are usually written by multidisciplinary teams, so that for example, clinical experts, methodologists in clinical epidemiology, research specialists, and statisticians work together on one Cochrane Review.